Scorsese says he wanted to 'enrich' past De Niro work with 'The Irishman'

 The film, which runs just short of 3-1/2 hours, begins with elderly narrator Frank Sheeran, played by De Niro, recounting his life.

-Told in flashbacks, the audience sees him as a soldier, truck driver and eventually mob hitman after meeting organised crime boss Russell Bufalino, played by Pesci.
+Told in flashbacks, the audience sees him as a soldier, truck driver and eventually mob hitman after meeting organized crime boss Russell Bufalino, played by Pesci.

 The plot, based on Charles Brandt’s book “I Heard You Paint Houses”, is tied to the disappearance of former U.S. Teamsters union boss Jimmy Hoffa, portrayed by Pacino in his first Scorsese collaboration.